marinkres/utibat/README.md

 https://pypi.org/project/utibat/

 `utibat` is a simple command-line tool for displaying battery information and a progress bar representation of the battery percentage.
-It utilizes `click` for the CLI, `psutil` for accessing battery information, and `colorama` for colored output.

 ## Features

 - Display the current battery percentage.